Mini ITX cases are one of the smallest computer cases out there.

 As I mentioned earlier, less cost equals to less hardware expansion.

-Also, there's only space for a single hard drive and a single SSD to fit in.
+Also, there's only space for a single hard drive and a single SSD to fit in (in most cases).

 USB slots are also limited but can be countered by using a USB Hub.